How to Sign up for Health Insurance Under the Affordable Care Act

-Any legal citizen, who does not qualify for Medicare and who wants to purchase private insurance is eligible for the marketplace, however not everyone is eligible for subsidies.
+Any legal citizen, who does not qualify for Medicare, and who wants to purchase private insurance is eligible for the marketplace.
+However, not everyone is eligible for subsidies.
 You can also sign up for Medicaid or CHIP through the marketplace.
-If you have employer based coverage you’ll sign up through work and if you qualify for Medicare you must sign up for Medicare separately.
+If you have employer-based coverage, you’ll sign up through work.
+If you qualify for Medicare, you must sign up for Medicare separately.

 Medicaid Enrollment and CHIP Enrollment

 You can enroll in Medicaid or CHIP 365 days a year!
-Medicaid coverage can start retroactively up to two months.
-If you want to make life easy and sign up for Medicaid or CHIP through the marketplace you’ll have to sign up during open enrollment.
-If you miss open enrollment in the marketplace you have other Medicaid sign up options.
+Medicaid coverage can start retroactively up to three months.
+If you want to make life easy and sign up for Medicaid or CHIP through the marketplace, you’ll have to sign up during open enrollment.
+If you miss open enrollment in the marketplace, you have other Medicaid sign-up options.

 Do I Have to Sign Up For ObamaCare?

 You are considered covered if you have minimum essential coverage.
-In general minimum essential coverage includes: all marketplace coverage, a private major medical insurance plan outside the marketplace (there are limitations), grandfathered health plans, Medicare, Medicaid, CHIP, COBRA, retiree coverage, TRICARE, VA health coverage, or some other kinds of health coverage.
+Minimum essential coverage includes all marketplace coverage, a private major medical insurance plan outside the marketplace (there are limitations), grandfathered health plans, Medicare, Medicaid, CHIP, COBRA, retiree coverage, TRICARE, VA health coverage, or some other kinds of health coverage.

-Please see our ObamaCare exemptions page for a list of those who do not have to obtain coverage in 2014 as well as annual grace periods.
+Please see our ObamaCare exemptions page for a list of those who do not have to obtain coverage this year and annual grace periods.

 When Can I Sign Up For ObamaCare?

 You must sign up for ObamaCare during open enrollment.
-If you missed open enrollment for 2014 you won’t be able to enroll in a marketplace plan again until November 15th, 2014 (open enrollment for 2015) unless you qualify for a special enrollment period.
+If you missed open enrollment, you would not be able to get private insurance inside or outside of the marketplace unless you qualify for a special enrollment period.